sajid-mohamed/SajidPhDThesis/README.md

-# SRC

-This directory contains the sources of the document.
+This is the source of my PhD Thesis.

-## Figures

-Figures used should be part of this folder, or in a subfolder.

-## Build system

-If needed, please include a makefile to build the document.
+Run 'main.tex' to compile and generate the pdf.